Spend Time in the Word

 "If you abide in Me, and My Words abide in you, ask whatever you wish, and it shall be done for you" (John 15:7).

-From the orthodox perspective, what the Scriptures says is actually what God says, whether anyone reads, understands, or accepts them or not.
-On the other hand, the neo-orthodox perspective does not view revelation as communication of information, but as God Himself.[1]
-In essence, the Word is alive.
-This Greek word (Rhema), means living, revelatory, a word of divine direction straight from heaven.
-Rhema only comes as revelation from God’s word whether spoken or read.
-The interpretation becomes very clear when you comprehend what the words says, it will have far-reaching effects for you and in what you ask.
-There is a need for a revelatory, Rhema spirit of reciprocity between God and His creation in order that disciples become influencers and make the great commission become Ethnos Infiltration, which is the mandate saying "go make disciples of all people, all nations" reiterated in Matthew 28 and Mark 16.
+Essentially, the Word is alive.
+The Greek term (Rhema) signifies a living, revelatory message, a divine direction directly from heaven.
+Rhema is received as a revelation from God’s word, whether spoken or read.
+When you understand what the words convey, the interpretation becomes very clear and will have profound impacts on you and your requests.
+There is a need for a revelatory, Rhema spirit of reciprocity between God and His creation so that disciples become influencers and fulfill the great commission as Ethnos Infiltration, which is the mandate to "go make disciples of all people, all nations" as reiterated in Matthew 28 and Mark 16.

 To the disciple, this Rhema becomes objectivity and revelation that is received from Jesus through the Word.
 Through the process of illumination from the Holy Spirit, the Word will convey to the reader the proper understanding and meaning God intends.
 The intention of the Lord is that the disciple goes into the world and make disciples of all mankind, i.e., ethnos infiltration.
 This necessitates being a good interpreter of the Word of God.
 Rightly dividing the biblical literature aids one's evangelistic thrust.
 This means understanding the Word from a personal point-of-view.
 Fellowship with God in this manner causes an individual to enjoy fellowship with his peers as well.
 Therefore, a very important aspect of the discipleship process is fellowship with God and fellowship with believers.
 An active prayer life coupled with study in the word of God the disciple's lifestyle fosters an opportunity to share revelation and receive meaningful feedback.
 We will discuss the intricacies of these concepts of prayer and the word of God as we link them with what we know as true fellowship.